robertthiesmeier/mi_impute_from/README.md

 `ssc install mi_impute_from`

-The documentation of the command is avaialble as a preprint on here.
+The documentation of the command is avaialble as a preprint on here (add link).

+## Examples
+The examples in the paper can be reproduced.
+Dowload the data sets for each example and then exceute the code to reproduce the statistics and figure presneted in the paper.

+If you find any error please notfiy us: robert.thiesmeier@ki.se